harterrt/deprecated.harterrt.github.com/source/_posts/2012-08-22-apple-not-number-1.markdown

 ---

 I, like most economists, have been amused by the recent bout of headlines claiming Apple is now the most valuable company of all time; in nominal dollars, of course.
-This [CNN Money article](http://money.cnn.com/2012/08/20/technology/apple-most-valuable-company/), and comprable articles from many
+This [CNN Money article](http://money.cnn.com/2012/08/20/technology/apple-most-valuable-company/), and comparable articles from many
 [reputable](http://www.washingtonpost.com/business/us-stock-futures-fall-ahead-of-pivotal-week-in-europe-lowes-misses-wall-street-expectations/2012/08/20/a414ce76-eac0-11e1-866f-60a00f604425_story.html)
 [news](http://www.forbes.com/sites/carminegallo/2012/08/21/7-courageous-ways-apple-became-americas-most-valuable-company/)
 [agencies](http://in.reuters.com/article/2012/08/21/idINL2E8JKC8C20120821)
 offer a catchy headline without substance wasting several paragraphs of reader time before admitting that the comparison is worthless.
-I'm supprised that with today's focus on fuel efficiency the media missed this whopper of a headline:
+I'm suprised that with today's focus on fuel efficiency the media missed this whopper of a headline:

-##NASA's Curisity is now the lightest mode of transportation of all time
+##NASA's Curiosity is now the lightest mode of transportation of all time
 On their way to exploring the red planet, NASA set another record: It produced the lightest vehicle in all of history.

-Curisity's weight creapt below .01 oz before landing on the fourth rock from the sun.
-For comparison, the the average racing bike weighs more than 240oz.
+Curiosity's weight crept below .01 oz. before landing on the fourth rock from the sun.
+For comparison, the average racing bike weighs more than 240oz.

 ...